Aby Warburg and Cultures of Religion

 The Hamburg art and cultural historian Aby Warburg (1866–1929) is not only the founder of the Kulturwissenschaftliche Bibliothek Warburg (KBW), but also a key contributor to research in many disciplines of the humanities and cultural studies up to this day.
 He has repeatedly pointed out how important the study of religions is for the understanding of cultural-historical contexts.
 Anyone who wants to gain deeper insights into the symbolic forms and cultural traditions in text and image as well as into the course of their “wandering routes” (Wanderstrassen) must be interested in what has been created within the religions and their “devotional and intellectual space” since the primordial times of the primitive “Greifmensch” (as he called him).

 Warburg wanted to “improve the method of cultural studies by linking art history and religious studies”, as he explained in his essay on Luther and astrology shortly after the First World War.
 In doing so, he asserted the simultaneity of symbolic and affect-historical traditions with which primitive-indigenous, pagan-antique and the ancient Mediterranean cultures of religion have shaped the history of European pictorial memory.
 From this, pathos formulas emerged, stereotypical gestures that express the most intense suffering as well as burning passion (both are meanings of pathos).

-In this project, we closely examine the position, function, significance, and sustained impact of cultures of religion in Warburg’s writings published during his lifetime as well as posthumously, including his manuscripts, records, correspondence, diaries and card indexes (Zettelkästen).
-Finally, his idea of the KBW not as a mere collection of books but as machine à penser is duly considered.
-The research project aims at going beyond a close-up biographical study on Warburg; it hopes to open up insights into the “laboratory of visual history in cultural studies” (Luther essay) and to set a new accent in international cultural studies research.
+In this project, we closely examined the position, function, significance, and sustained impact of cultures of religion in Warburg’s writings published during his lifetime as well as posthumously, including his manuscripts, records, correspondence, diaries and card indexes (Zettelkästen).
+Finally, his idea of the KBW not as a mere collection of books but as machine à penser was duly considered.
+The research project aimed at going beyond a close-up biographical study on Warburg; it opened up insights into the “laboratory of visual history in cultural studies” (Luther essay) and set a new accent in international cultural studies research.

 Martin Treml: Passio als Leid und Leidenschaft.
 Aby Warburgs Bilderatlas